 A few airline’s policies on taking mobility devices on board with you:

 - American Airlines – Mobility and medical devices don’t count toward carry-on limits.
-If space is limited, the device doesn’t fit in the cabin or if it isn’t required during the flight, it may need to be checked.
+If space is limited, the device doesn’t fit in the cabin or it isn’t required during the flight, it may need to be checked.
 These include canes and walkers that can be collapsed to fit into overhead and under-seat storage.
 American Airlines Traveling with mobility and medical devices

 - Delta – The onboard stowage space is available for the first collapsible wheelchair that will fit in this space.
 This space is available on a first-come-first-serve basis.
 Delta Mobility Aids

-- Qantas – On international flights in wide-bodied aircraft there is a restriction on mobility aids and wheelchairs which must be no larger than 150cm wide x 160cm high x 150cm long – Qantas mobility aid size restrictions
+- Qantas – On international flights in wide-bodied aircraft, there is a restriction on mobility aids and wheelchairs, which must be no larger than 150cm wide x 160cm high x 150cm long – Qantas mobility aid size restrictions

 Conclusion